 Fall and winter are the times of year when we start to turn our focus inward.
 The days get shorter and darker and the weather cooler.
-We're cocooning ourselves inside and enjoying all things cozy and comforting—and filling our homes with seasonal scents (think: pumpkin spice, vanilla, apples and pine) via scented fall candles is a vital part of creating that ambiance.
+We're cocooning ourselves inside and enjoying all things cozy and comforting—and filling our homes with seasonal scents (think: pumpkin spice, vanilla, apples and pine) via scented fall pet-safe candles is a vital part of creating that ambiance.

 But pet owners need to think twice before bringing those candles home because, as it turns out, some pets may develop respiratory ailments and other health problems when they're used around the house.
 (You can read more about the dangers of traditional candles below.)